Great Lakes Activity Room and Navigation Wall

 Raise and lower the sail and “steer” with the wooden tiller on our authentically reproduced, single-masted, gaff-rigged sloop, provided by our friends at the Maritime Heritage Alliance.
 Imagine living a swashbuckling pirate’s life!

-In this exhibit (our most popular), visitors of all ages interact directly with flowing water, channeling and redirecting it in endless different ways, investigating how changing direction affects flow rates, how to create standing waves and eddies, how water moves around and over obstacles, and much more.
+Who doesn’t like water????? (except maybe the cat).
+In this exhibit, visitors of all ages interact directly with flowing water, channeling and redirecting it in endless ways, investigating how changing direction affects flow rates, creating standing waves and eddies, moving water over and around obstacles, conducting races and much more.
 The water table provides excellent opportunities for inquiry-based experimentation, for solitary explorers, or teams who cooperate to achieve a goal or compete to see whose water course will be fastest (or slowest).
 Plus, it’s just plain fun!

 The Water Table was funded by a grant from the federal Institute of Museum and Library Services.